MicrosoftDocs/windows-insider/wip/index.md

                                         </div>
                                         <div class="cardText">
                                             <h3>Windows Insider Program for Business</h3>
-                                            <p>If you have a Windows 10 device that you use at work, and you want to participate in the program; or if you are an admin with workers participating in WIP, these docs are for you.</p>
+                                            <p>If you have a Windows 10 device that you use at work, and you want to participate in the program; or if you are an admin with workers participating in the Windows Insider Program, these docs are for you.</p>
                                         </div>
                                     </div>
                                 </div>